jamesdh/kompromat/README.md

 ## Suggestions and Caveats

+#### Use a VPN
+This is fairly self-explanatory.
+It doesn't hurt to even minimally try and cover your tracks and hide your location.

 #### Use a burner email

 It would be wise to create a dummy email address rather than using your personal one.
 Using a service such as